Beyond the delta method: Reparametrization and Changes of scale

 \subsection{Change of scale}

 We now introduce another change of variable, called \emph{change of scale}, leading to a different expansion.
-The impact of this change of scale technique will be seen in Section~\ref{sec:exp-fam:natural} to obtain a \textquote{natural} expansion in the context of exponential families.
+The impact of this change of scale technique is shown in Section~\ref{sec:exp-fam:natural} to obtain a \textquote{natural} expansion in the context of exponential families.

 Let us take a one-to-one function $\Phi\in\cC^{p+1}(\Theta,\Theta^\dag)$ whose derivative $\Phi'$ never vanishes.
 Such a function $\Phi$ is seen as a \emph{scale}.

 \begin{notation} For a differentiable function $f:\RR\to\RR$, we write $\dD_\Phi f=\dD f/\dD\Phi$, where $\dD$ is the derivative operator. \end{notation}